Quiet Valley Farm

-The Quiet Valley Farm is an historic, American working farm that is operated as an open-air museum.
+The Quiet Valley Farm is an historic working farm in Hamilton Township, Monroe County, Pennsylvania, United States.
+It is operated as an open-air museum.
 Open seasonally, costumed interpreters operate the farm and explain family life from the 1760s to 1913.

 It was added to the National Register of Historic Places in 1973.

 History and notable features

-The farm is a national historic district located in Hamilton Township, Monroe County, Pennsylvania.
+The farm is a national historic district located in Hamilton Township, Monroe County, Pennsylvania, United States.
 It includes nine contributing buildings that were located on a homestead that was purchased by Johan Peter Zepper (Topper) in 1765.
 It remained in the Zepper family until 1958, and is now operated as a nineteenth-century, living history farm known as the Quiet Valley Living Historical Farm.

 Contributing buildings are the main house (c.
 1765), the springhouse (c.
 1765), a bank barn (1850), the frame wash house, a fruit drying house, a smoke house, an ice house, a storage shed, and a wagon shed.

-It was added to the National Register of Historic Places in 1973.